servicetitan/Stl.Fusion/README.md

 ![](docs/img/CounterService.gif)

-Lime-colored parts show additions to a similar singleton service you'd probably have, if real-time updates won't be needed:
+Lime-colored parts show additions to a similar singleton service you'd probably have in case when real-time updates aren't needed:
 * `[ComputeMethod]` indicates that any `GetCounterAsync` result should be "backed" by [Computed Value].
   This attribute works only when you register a service as [Compute Service]